Port of Hamburg, Germany

 THE ELBE TUNNEL

-The Elbe tunnel, which was opened to traffic in November, 1911, at a cost of $2,550,000, connects the north bank of the river at the St. Pauli Landing Stages with the industrial district in Steinwarder.
-Because both entrances are located in areas that are intensely utilized, it was practicably impossible to construct inclined approaches to the tunnel; instead, two shafts, each 72 feet in diameter and 77 feet deep, were sunk to meet it.
+The Elbe tunnel, which was opened to traffic in November 1911 at a cost of $2,550,000, connects the north bank of the river at the St. Pauli Landing Stages with the industrial district in Steinwarder.
+Because both entrances are located in intensely utilized areas, inclined approaches to the tunnel were practicably impossible; instead, two shafts, each 72 feet in diameter and 77 feet deep, were sunk to meet it.

 Each shaft is equipped with six electric elevators, two of which have a capacity of 10 tons, two of 6 tons, and two of 2.4 tons each.
 The two last named are used for passenger traffic and the other four for vehicles.